iipc/warc-specifications/specifications/cdx-format/cdxj-openwayback/index.md

 ====================

 A sorted CDXJ file is considered a CDXJ *index*, allowing lookup on URI (and timestamp) using simple binary searches.
-The CDXJ structure is designed to facilitate this, but the sorting is outside the scope of this document.
+The CDXJ structure is designed to facilitate this.
 A non-sorted CDXJ file is still valid as far as this specification goes.
 It is just not usable for searching.

+When sorted, the sorting should be done based on the native byte values of the characters.
+This is equivalent to using the GNU sort with the collation settings `LC_ALL=C`.

-Furthermore, the structure of the CDXJ is designed so that using common sorting tools (e.g. GNU "sort" utility) works as expected.
-Do note that you may need to correctly configure the collation settings (how it orders the characters when sorting).
-This must match the expectation of the software using the CDXJ file (typically OpenWayback).
-Consult the software's documentation for further details.
+The structure of the CDXJ is designed so that using common sorting tools (e.g. GNU sort utility) works as expected.
+Provided that the correct collation settings are set as described above.

 Appendices